woodcock3/lcc11-emails/src/emails/marriage-ceremony-pack.md

 Time: {Booking_TimeOfCeremony}

-Please complete the back couple of pages and email them back to us. {Booking_LetterAdditionalText}
+Please complete the ceremony checklist (back couple of pages) and email it back to us. {Booking_LetterAdditionalText}

-{% render "partials/ceremony-privacy-t&c.md" %}